surveysolutions/docs/content/release-notes/version-19-04/index.md

 exact limit and the current value, for example the estimation of total number of roster items in the questionnaire.

-- Thanks to our Uruguayan user Ms. Alicia Ortiz Perez we've managed to improve the reliability of the data export procedures in cases of local server installations with certain regional settings.
+- Thanks to our Uruguayan user <I>Ms. Alicia Ortiz Perez</I> we've managed to improve the reliability of the data export procedures in cases of local server installations with certain regional settings.
 Thank you for providing the helpful inputs into this investigation!